Heinrich-Siu/Group-13-Inventory-Project/README.md

   These are the information that every commodity contains, you can choose specific kinds of information to show on the screen.
 After `Enter choice here`, you can input which kind of information to show.
 You can indicated the kinds of information you want by entering the corresponding number.
   You should enter the corresponding number one by one and separate it with `space` or press `enter` after each entry.
   Finally enter one more `space` and then enter `-1` to indicate all kinds of information in question is inputed.
   You can also enter `11` to show all information available.

+Note: You can enter the same attributes multiple times but no not enter more than 12 attributes at onece.
+Also, if your input contains `11`, it will ignore other inputs and print all attributes in order.

   ***
   Examples: